A Glimpse at Hawaiian Airline’s Airbus A321neo – Things You Should Know

 Struggles Against Delta Air Lines and JetBlue Airways

-The two major airlines that Hawaiian Airlines struggles with concerning their Airbus A321 product are Delta Air Lines and JetBlue Airways
+The two major airlines that Hawaiian Airlines struggles with concerning their Airbus A321 product are Delta Air Lines and JetBlue Airways.

 JetBlue and Delta both start with an economy class that has larger seat legroom than Hawaiian’s A321.
 They both also have 18-inch seat widths compared to Hawaiian’s 17-inch widths.